Beyond-Better/bb/docs/TESTING.md

-# BBai Testing Guidelines and Progress
+# BB Testing Guidelines and Progress

 ## Overview
-This document outlines the testing strategy, progress, and guidelines for the BBai project.
+This document outlines the testing strategy, progress, and guidelines for the BB project.
 It serves as a reference for current and future testing efforts, ensuring comprehensive coverage and consistent quality across the project.

 ## Testing New Tools